wamutech/wamu-spec/papers/whitepaper.md

 ## 1. Introduction {#introduction}

-Multisig wallets (e.g. Safe [^1]) are already widely adopted [^2] and have proven the importance of noncustodial shared wallets with threshold access structures controlled by multiple decentralized identities, for mainstream users and decentralized teams and organizations.
+Multisig wallets (e.g. Safe [^1]) are already widely adopted [^2] and have proven the importance of noncustodial shared wallets with threshold access structures controlled by multiple cryptographic identities, for mainstream users and decentralized teams and organizations.

 However, threshold signatures have some unique benefits over multisig wallets including: cost-effectiveness, universal interoperability, and enhanced privacy and security.